ldipotetjob/restfulinplay/README.md

-# Implementing Restful services in an Scala ecosystem with Play Framework #
+# Implementing Restful services in scala ecosystem with Play Framework #

 This project is a proof of concept about the basic architeture of a Play Framework multimodule project.